 - Easy access to patient charts;

 With the right tools in place, your front office staff will have everything they need to complete their most important tasks—all in one spot.
 And automation features—most notably, automated appointment reminders—mean more time for the activities that require a human touch, like providing a warm welcome to your patients and collecting patient balances.
 It’s even better if your scheduling functionality is integrated with your EMR, so you only have to enter patient information once.
 Talk about a time (and error) saver!

-Note: WebPT’s enhanced digital patient intake portal is slated for release later this year.
-That means front office staff will save even more time, as they’ll be able to quickly disperse digital intakes to patients—and the information patients provide will automatically flow over to the patient chart.
+Note: WebPT’s enhanced digital patient intake portal is now available for all of our EMR users.
+This helps front office staff save even more time, as they’ll be able to quickly disperse digital intakes to patients—and the information patients provide will automatically flow to the patient chart.